strongswan/swidGenerator/README.rst

 - **DPKG**

-  For an aptitude managed environment no additional steps are required
+  For an dpkg managed environment no additional steps are required

 Get Code
 --------